junheAlibaba/learngit/readme.txt

 Git has a mutable index called stage

-creating a new branch is quick and simple
+creating a new branch is quick & simple